openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros_Beta_Docs.rst

 *NOTE: These are notifications only, no audible beep alerts are made.*

    -  **Sound for uncertain TBR notifications enabled:** Enable or disable this setting to trigger an audible alert and visual notification when AAPs is uncertain if a TBR was successfully set.
-   -  **Sound for uncertain SMB notifications enabled\:** Enable or disable this setting to trigger an audible alert and visual notification when AAPS is uncertain if an SMB was successfully delivered.
+   -  **Sound for uncertain SMB notifications enabled:** Enable or disable this setting to trigger an audible alert and visual notification when AAPS is uncertain if an SMB was successfully delivered.
-   -  **Sound for uncertain bolus notifications enabled\:** Enable or disable this setting to trigger an audible alert and visual notification when AAPS is uncertain if a bolus was successfully delivered.
+   -  **Sound for uncertain bolus notifications enabled:** Enable or disable this setting to trigger an audible alert and visual notification when AAPS is uncertain if a bolus was successfully delivered.

 -  *Other* - provides advanced settings to assist debugging.
    -  **Show Suspend Delivery button in Omnipod tab:** Hide or display the suspend delivery button in the **Omnipod (POD)** tab.
    -  **Show Pulse log button in Pod Management menu:** Hide or display the pulse log button in the **Pod Management** menu.
    -  **Show RileyLink Stats button in Pod Management menu:** Hide or display the RileyLink Stats button in the **Pod Management** menu.
-   -  **DST/Time zone detect on enabled\:** allows for time zone changes to be automatically detected if the phone is used in an area where DST is observed.
+   -  **DST/Time zone detect on enabled:** allows for time zone changes to be automatically detected if the phone is used in an area where DST is observed.

 Actions (ACT) Tab
 =================